bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 > NOTE: If the over air flashing hangs, try to [reflash the firmware and ESP again](/documentation/tutorials/getting-started-with-aideck/#update-crazyflie-and-aideck-firmware) and in case you flashed the gap8 bootloader, also flash that again with a programmer.

+You can now connect to it in two ways
+{% tabgroup %}

+{% tab Hotspot/Access point (recommended) %}
 In your wifi list you should see 'WiFi streaming example'.
 If you do, please connect to it.
+{% endtab %}

+{% tab Connect to Wifi network %}
+To connect your ai-deck to an existing network you need to rebuild the crazyflie-firmware.
+Clone the repo https://github.com/bitcraze/crazyflie-firmware, open menuconfig and navigate to:
+Expansion deck configuration->Support the AI-deck->Wifi setup at startup-> Connect to a Wifi network->Credentials for access point

+Input your network credentials here.
+Build the FW and flash it over the radio.
+Please see the [Building and Flashing instructions](/documentation/repository/crazyflie-firmware/master/building-and-flashing/build.md) guide.

+Check the IP address/hostname in the cfclient logs when connecting to the drone to make sure it is correctly connected to the network
+{% endtab %}
+{% endtabgroup %}

 Clone the [AIdeck example repository](https://github.com/bitcraze/aideck-gap8-examples)